helgeholm/disposable-redis/README.md

 __Arguments__

 * port - default=6380.
 Run the server on this port.
-* callback(err, server) - Called after client object is operational or an error has occured. `err` is `null` if no error occured.
+* callback(err, client) - Called after client object is operational or an error has occured. `err` is `null` if no error occured.